eSIM for Business Travel

 Can I get an enterprise/company-wide account?

-We’re a new brand and don’t yet have enterprise SSO.
-For frequent business travelers, individual accounts work fine — request VAT-compliant invoices as needed.
+Enterprise SSO is on our roadmap but not yet available.
+For frequent business travelers, individual accounts work fine β request VAT-compliant invoices as needed.

 What’s the SLA?